ibm-cloud-docs/Cloudant/api/advanced.md

 creation of a new database,
 or deletion of a database.
 Like the changes feed,
-the `/_db_updates` endpoint is not guaranteed to return changes in the correct order, and might contain changes more than once.
+the `/_db_updates` endpoint isn't guaranteed to return changes in the correct order, and might include changes more than once.
 Polling modes for this endpoint work like the polling modes for the changes feed.